FanomezanaNat/VirtualHost_Ansible/README.md

-# Ansible Apache2 Folder Creation Project
+# Apache2 Configuration Automation

-The "Ansible Apache2 Folder Creation" project aims to automate the process of creating folders on an Apache2 web server using Ansible.
-The main objective is to simplify the setup of new directories on the server, ensuring consistent and efficient folder management.

-By utilizing this Ansible playbook, you can automate the creation of folders on an Apache2 web server, streamlining the process and reducing manual effort.
-This project provides a convenient way to ensure consistency and efficiency in folder management.
+This repository contains an Ansible script to automate the configuration of Apache2 on a local machine.

+## Prerequisites

-Before running the playbook, make sure you have the following prerequisites installed:
+Before running the script, make sure you have the following installed:

-- Ansible: Version 2.10 or later.
-- Apache2: Installed and properly configured on the target server.
+- Ansible
+- Apache2

+## Usage

+1. Clone this repository to your local machine.
-- SSH access: Ensure you have SSH access to the target server with the appropriate credentials.
+2. Ensure that you have administrative rights to execute the tasks.

-## to run the ansible script you need to execute the command below:
+3. Modify the `hostConf` file to specify the IP addresses and hostnames of the sites you want to configure.
+4. Run the Ansible script with the following command:

 ```sh
  ansible-playbook -i hosts apache.yml --ask-become-pass
 ```

+This will execute the configuration tasks, including Apache2 installation, directory creation, virtual host configuration, and adding entries to the `/etc/hosts` file.

+5. Once the script completes successfully, you can access the websites using the configured hostnames.
 # But above all you need to install ansible:
 ```sh
 sudo apt update
 sudo apt install ansible
 ```
-To conclude the script that i gave will help you to install apache automatically if you don't have on pc and help you to create host website